Responsibilities of Work Study Student Employee

-If Work-Study does not appear on your Financial Aid Notification, please contact the Financial Aid Office, Hunt Hall 114.
-Review the listing of Fall or Spring Work-Study Jobs on the Financial Aid web page.
-If you are interested in a particular opportunity, contact the supervisor listed, by phone or in person, to apply for the position.
-Students are only allowed to work one Work-Study job at a time.
-After working out the details of your job with the supervisor, you or your supervisor may request a Student Job Assignment by contacting Erin Wooldridge, firstname.lastname@example.org, at 479-575-2430.
+If Work Study does not appear on your Financial Aid Notification, please contact the Financial Aid Office, Hunt Hall 114.
+Search the University Careers site for Work Study positions.
+If you are interested in a particular opportunity, submit your application through WorkDay.
+Students are only allowed to work one Work Study job at a time.
+After working out the details of your job with the supervisor, you or your supervisor may request a Student Job Assignment by contacting Erin Wooldridge, email@example.com, at 479-575-2430.

 Complete the following personnel papers before you begin work

 - IRS tax forms W-4 and I-9

 - University of Arkansas Acknowledgment of Policies

 - Payroll Direct Deposit Authorization (requires a voided check and/or a savings deposit slip)